-Westhaven and Stratford U.S. Geological Survey (USGS) quadrangles.
-Most of the site is currently used for the cultivation of winter wheat during the wet season and is typically left fallow during the dry season.
-The Solar Blue Project is planned to generate at total of 250 MW (AC) of electrical output from solar photovoltaic (PV) modules.
-The project is planned to be constructed over an 18-month period commencing in 2020.
+The Chestnut Solar Project is planned to generate at total of 150 MW (AC) of electrical output from solar photovoltaic (PV) modules.
+The project is planned to be constructed over a 12-month period commencing in 2020.

 The solar modules will be mounted on a series of horizontal single-axis trackers which will be oriented north-south and will rotate the solar arrays in an east-west direction.
-The solar modules produce direct current (DC) power and the electricity travels to power conversion stations (PCS) via underground cables to be converted to alternating current (AC) power.
-The project will include a total of 100 PCSs with power rating of 2.5 MW each, which will step up the generated power to a collection voltage of 34.5-kV.
+The solar modules produce direct current (DC) power and the electricity travels to power conversion stations (PCS)

+via underground cables to be converted to alternating current (AC) power.
+The project will include a total of 60 PCSs with power rating of 2.5 MW each, which will step up the generated power to a collection voltage of 34.5-kV.

-The Solar Blue Project will include an Operations and Maintenance (O&M) facility and substation near the intersection of the unimproved 25th Avenue and Madison Avenue alignments, just inside the southern border of the project site.
-The on-site substation will step up the generated power from 34.5-kV collection voltage to 230-kV for transmission via the Gen-Tie Line to be constructed in conjunction with the Aquamarine Solar Project adjacent to the north.
-The Gen-Tie Line will convey the solar power generated at the Solar Blue facility for a distance of 15 miles to the Gates Substation located on Jayne Avenue in Fresno County.
+The Chestnut Solar Project will include an Operations and Maintenance (O&M) facility and substation in the southwest corner of the site near the unimproved 25th Avenue.
+The on-site substation will step up the generated power from 34.5-kV collection voltage to 230-kV for transmission via the Gen-Tie Line to be constructed in conjunction with the Aquamarine Solar Project located 0.5 miles to the north.
+The Gen-Tie Line will convey the solar power generated at the Chestnut Solar facility for a distance of 14.5 miles to the Gates Substation located on Jayne Avenue in Fresno County.

-Primary vehicular access to the project will be provided from Laurel Avenue at the northwest site frontage.
-Secondary access to the project site will be provided by a new all-weather gravel driveway extending south for a distance of 2.0 miles to Nevada Avenue.
+Vehicular access to the project site will be provided by a new all-weather gravel driveway extending south for a distance of one mile to Nevada Avenue.
 The driveway will be constructed within an access easement adjacent to the Gen-Tie easement running along the east side of the 25th Avenue alignment.